Five tools.

 A partial stake in what comes next — not a tier you can buy.

-Forge began on a CalLord job site, where the founder kept hitting the same broken seams between tools no one had bothered to fix.
+Forge began in the field, where the founder kept watching the trades get left behind by tools no one had bothered to fix.

 He started building because he refused to keep paying for tools that didn't work.

-Mark designed Forge while running CalLord, the commercial integration business that revealed every broken seam between contractor tools.
+Mark designed Forge as a working commercial contractor who spent years watching the trades get left behind by the software they were sold — subpar at best.
 Five subscriptions per technician.
 None of them spoke to each other.
 The change-orders that died in someone's email.
 The estimator who quit because he was on his fifth tool and none of them talked.

 He stopped renting.
 He started building.
 He shipped the first module to himself, and then to the operators in his network who had been watching him build it for two years.

-“There were needs I have yet to need.”
+“There are needs I have yet to need.”

 Mark builds the company.
 Bri ensures the company stays the company.